Frenzy (1984 video game): Reception

 Adam Young in his review entitled "Simplicity Makes a Winner" described the game as "one of the most amusing and compulsive games on the market" and "excellent".

 Oliver Robinson enjoyed playing Frenzy by Micropower.
-Comparing the game to another similar game called Kix he wrote: "Although, Kix arguably had better music, Frenzy had better gameplay".
+Comparing the game to another similar game called Kix he wrote that Kix had better music, while Frenzy had better gameplay.
 The music to Kix is "Scarborough Fair" and "House of the Rising Sun"; Frenzy has no music at all.